 And that’s what the research shows.

-The parents who continued spanking throughout the school years had the kids with the worst behavior problems.
-They also had the least positive relationships with their kids.
+Moreover, there was a dosage effect: Kids who continued to receive spankings during the school years tended to develop the most severe problems.
+They also had the least positive relationships with their parents (Lansford et al 2009).

 Larzelere’s team tested this prediction by re-analyzing data from an older study that reported correlations between spanking and antisocial behavior.

 Their results?
 In addition to a link between antisocial behavior and spanking, the researchers also found links between